UiharuKazari2008/mythPlex/README.md

 Note that this script requires local access to recordings.
 The drives holding the recordings must either be attached to the system or available via a network share.

+NOTE: My version will use Airdate as failback 2 so that Plex can directly understand the episode (like reruns).

 Instructions
 ============